7 Best YouTube Alternatives: Top Monetization Platforms (2022)

 Facebook has tremendous reach, and with the right promotion strategy, you can pull more users into sales and marketing funnels and turn them into paying customers.
 On the flip side, you’ll need to produce a lot of content to stand out on Facebook and build an audience.

 People tend to scroll through feed fast, and unless you’re grabbing attention, your videos will be drowned out by everything else.
-You're competing with everything from short videos, TV shows, and documentaries to funny videos, music videos, trending video games, GIFs, and other popular videos.
+You’re competing with everything from short videos, TV shows, and documentaries to funny videos, trending videos in the music arena, video games, GIFs, and other popular videos.

 Facebook also recommends a host of other videos in a playlist fashion, and often, these are from competing creators.
 This means fighting for more user attention on their video sharing platform is something that needs to be done.